StuartFletcher90/TwitchReactClone/README.md

-Dan //Need to have a meaningful Readme (I always forget that the create react app one gets stored by default) Just explain the purpose of the project.
+Review//Need to have a meaningful Readme (I always forget that the create react app one gets stored by default) Just explain the purpose of the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).